Grand Theft Auto: London 1969: Development and release

 Grand Theft Auto: London 1969 was developed by Rockstar Games through its Rockstar Canada studio.
 The game's assets were made using GTACars, a third-party utility used for modding the original Grand Theft Auto.
 The PlayStation port was handled by Runecraft.
-The game also features the voice of art critic and novelist John Berger who voiced the Crisp Twins in one of the game's cutscenes.
+The game features the voice of art critic and novelist John Berger, who voiced the Crisp Twins in one of the game's cutscenes.

-Announced in February 1999 by Take-Two Interactive, Rockstar Games' parent company, it was marketed as the first add-on pack to be released for the PlayStation and had a tentative release date of April that year.
+Announced in February 1999 by Take-Two Interactive, Rockstar Games' parent company, London 1969 was marketed as the first add-on pack to be released for the PlayStation and had a tentative release date of April that year.
 The pack was originally due to be published by Gathering of Developers, another Take-Two label.
-The personal computer version was released to manufacturing by 22 April 1999 and set to release in the week thereafter.
+The PC version was released to manufacturing by 22 April 1999 and set to release in the week thereafter.
 Both the PC and PlayStation versions were released by Rockstar Games on 30 April 1999, both as a standalone purchase and as part of Grand Theft Auto: Director's Cut, a compilation also including the original Grand Theft Auto.

-A freeware, downloadable expansion for London 1969, Grand Theft Auto: London 1961, was announced in June 1999.
+A freeware, downloadable expansion for London 1969, titled Grand Theft Auto: London 1961, was announced in June 1999.
 It was released on 1 July 1999 in tandem with and through the website for Grand Theft Auto 2.

 Special Edition

-A stand-alone version of London 1969, called Grand Theft Auto: London - Special Edition, was released for PlayStation in 2000 in the United Kingdom.
+A stand-alone version of London 1969, called Grand Theft Auto: London – Special Edition, was released for PlayStation in 2000 in the United Kingdom.
 This version of the game can be played without requiring a copy of the original Grand Theft Auto disc to operate.